Rational-Valued Affine Verifiers in Arthur--Merlin Proof Systems: Affine finite automata as verifiers

 \section{Affine finite automata as verifiers}

 A model of computation specifies how control, memory, and communication are organized.
 In this section, we use affine systems to define automata with deterministic and affine states and describe how they act as verifiers in interactive proof systems.
-We assume that readers are familiar with automata theory, especially deterministic, nondeterministic, and alternating Turing machines (abbreviated as DTM, NTM, and ATM, respectively), and their time- and space-bounded complexity classes $\mathbf{\mathcal{X}TIME}$ and $\mathbf{\mathcal{X}SPACE}$, where $\mathcal{X}$ is “$\mathbf{D}$” (deterministic), “$\mathbf{N}$” (nondeterministic), and “$\mathbf{A}$” (alternating), respectively.
-We refer the reader to \cite{Sip13} for the basics of Turing machines and automata theory, and \cite{Con93} for an excellent review of space-bounded interactive proof systems.
+Our verifier model builds on the affine-automata and affine-verifier frameworks developed in \cite{diaz2016,khadieva2021,chen2025two}.
+We assume that readers are familiar with automata theory, especially deterministic, nondeterministic, and alternating Turing machines (abbreviated as DTM, NTM, and ATM, respectively), and their time- and space-bounded complexity classes \(\mathcal{X}\mathrm{TIME}\) and \(\mathcal{X}\mathrm{SPACE}\), where \(\mathcal{X}\) is \(\mathbf{D}\) for deterministic, \(\mathbf{N}\) for nondeterministic, and \(\mathbf{A}\) for alternating computations.
+We refer the reader to \cite{Sip13} for the basics of Turing machines and automata theory, to \cite{chandra1981alternation,hartmanis1965computational} for the complexity-theoretic resource framework used later, and to \cite{Con93} for an excellent review of space-bounded interactive proof systems.